shmcgrath/shmcgrath-com/README.md

 - change all css and html to kebab case
 - [ARIA and other best practices](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)
 - [meta element reference including theme](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/meta)
+- add tag page and list of posts by tags (maybe make blog page by year then by tag? all in one page?)
+    - Blog
+        - Posts by Year
+            - 2025
+            - 2016
+        - Tag List
+- when clicking on a tag in a tag list, you then get taken to a new page where the tag is listed, so would need a hidden /tags/tag page - look at errors for generating it
+- css for <mark>
+- add the summary/description to search
+- css static prefix research again?